bennyschudel/Swissflags/README.md

 Note
 -

-The provided create script is not limited to swissflags.
-You could provide all kind of images in the images folder.
-There are several parameters to adjust the result to your needs.
-Thanks to imagemagick you could even provide svg files as source images, like I did in the example.
+The &laquocreate.php&raquo; script is not limited to swissflags.
+You could provide all kind of images in the images folder (for example SVG files).
+There are also several parameters to adjust the result to fit your needs.

+If you have any questions feel free to contact me anytime.
+// Benny

 Usage
 -